Minishogi

 Minishogi (5五将棋 gogo shōgi "5V chess" or "5×5 chess") is a modern variant of shogi (Japanese chess).
 The game was invented (or rediscovered) around 1970 by Shigenobu Kusumoto of Osaka, Japan.
-The rules are nearly identical to those of standard shogi, with the exception that it is played on a 5x5 board with a reduced number of pieces, and each player's promotion zone consists only of the rank farthest from the player.
+The rules are nearly identical to those of standard shogi, with the exception that it is played on a 5x5 board and a reduced number of pieces, and each player's promotion zone consists only of the rank furthest from the player.

 Rules of the game

 Objective

 Like in standard shogi, each player aims to checkmate the opponent's king.

 Game equipment

 Two players play on a board ruled into a grid of five ranks (rows) by five files (columns).
 The squares are undifferentiated by marking or color.

 Each player begins with a set of 6 wedge-shaped pieces; these are: